-3-0-3 AFAM 2020 Race, Class, and Gender Also offered as WMST 2020.
+AFAM 2020 Race, Class, and Gender Also offered as WMST 2020.
 This 2000 level course is a core course, not an elective for the AFA minor.
-An exploration of social class, gender, and racial/ethnic relations as distinct, but linked dimensions of social inequality.
-Includes an examination of the historic underpinnings of discrimination by race, class, and gender and the present status of these issues.
+An exploration of social class, gender, and racial/ethnic relations as

 AFAM 3000 Introduction to African American Studies